 Frequently Asked Questions

-Should I allow VPN passthrough?
+Should I Enable VPN Passthrough?

-Is VPN passthrough Safe?
+Is VPN Passthrough Secure?

-A VPN passthrough function enables your router to handle older VPN protocols.
-This capability was required in the initial days of the internet since older protocols didn’t function with NAT.
+In essence, a VPN passthrough function enables your router to process traffic from older VPN protocols.
+In the early days of the internet, it was an indispensable feature, given that older protocols like PPTP and L2TP didn’t cooperate with NAT.